-We have to go back some time to unearth her thoughts but as party chair and shadow leader of the House of Commons she focused on issues of constitutional and parliamentary reform.
+We have to go back some time to unearth Mrs May's thoughts, but as party chair and shadow leader of the House of Commons she focused on issues of constitutional and parliamentary reform.
 One key speech she gave was our 2003 Hansard Society annual lecture on the theme ‘Reconnecting Parliament with the People’.
 We’ve reproduced the lecture below.

 Some of the content is of course out of date – some things she suggested have been implemented, and the agenda of parliamentary reform has moved on.
 But much of the speech remains relevant today.

 She identified three key problems eroding public faith in Parliament: excessive partisanship, the unrepresentative nature of the political class, and the prevalence of cronyism.
-And her recommendations raise interesting questions for what approach she might take to the conduct of politics in the future.
+And her recommendations raise interesting questions for the approach that she might take to the conduct of politics in the future.